sam98963/mighty_mini_minds/README.md

 [Demo our app](https://migthyminiminds.netlify.app/)

-If you would prefer to log straight in instead of signing up, use the credentials:
+If you would prefer to log straight in instead of signing up, use the credentials: <br>
-username: jerry123
+username: jerry123 <br>
 password: 1234

 Weicome to Mighty Mini Minds, also known as MMM...